andydevs/touch-control-demo/README.md

 `grunt serve` will automatically open the built page in a web browser and start watching for changes in any of these files.
-It will automatically rebuild the files if any changes occur.
 Due to the structure of this boilerplate (namely the html pages being copied over every build), you may need to fully reload the webpage a couple times for it to update with the